-Tony and the other POWs disembarked and were taken to the train station.
-Tony was one of 50 POWs sent to Kobe House.
+Tony and the other POWs disembarked and were taken to the train station where they were sent to Kobe House.
 The POWs in the camp worked as stevedores at the Kobe docks.
 In late 1945, the camp was moved.
 Tony was still in the camp when the war ended.

 Tony was returned to the Philippines for medical care.
 When it was determined he was healthy enough, he was returned to the United States.
 He was discharged from the Army on July 26, 1946.
 He married Alice M. Strnad and spent the rest of his life in Cleveland.